Policy Information

 • For new provision, any course which is still subject to approval is clearly marked.
 Applications are monitored on a regular basis and those which are not attracting applications will not be run for that year and applicants will be offered a deferred place or an alternative course in line with our advertised terms and conditions.

-• If a course were to close, this would be undertaken in accordance with UWL Course Closure Policy which includes our commitment to ‘teach out’ any cohorts already recruited.
+• If a course were to close, this would be undertaken in accordance with the UWL Course Closure Policy which includes our commitment to ‘teach out’ any cohorts already recruited.
 Any closure would be agreed by the Vice Chancellor’s Executive and would include consideration of how the course could be delivered to the remaining students.
 There would be a managed closure which includes quarterly checks on student progression and achievement, and face-to-face meetings with all students who are affected by the closure.
-This process is set out in the Quality Assurance Handbook.
+This process is set out in the Academic Quality Assurance Handbook.

 4. Changes to courses